ajay-a-jagtap/first/README.md

 # first
-i am trying to use github.<br>
+i am trying to use github.
-<p>Well done is better than well said. -
+<p>Well done is better than well said.<br>
 </p>
     Author-Ajay jagtap.